tjizep/treestore/README.md

 Building
 --------

-GCC and MSVC is supported
+GCC and MSVC is supported under windows amd64 and linux amd64 only (no 32 bit)

 TODO
 ----